nbarnes/mwo_skill_tree_planner/README.md

 ABOUT ME
 ========
 My name is Nathaniel Barnes, and I am a software developer living in Seattle, WA with four family members, four horses, four cats, and six chickens.
-I enjoy making software tools, drinking chai, and watching chickens.
+I enjoy making software tools, drinking chai, watching chickens, and playing Mechwarrior Online.
 I can be reached at nbarnes@gmail.com, found on Twitter as @foxbarnes, or at my professional portfolio site www.alightsabermind.com.

 LICENSE
 =======